tetsuo/tetsuo.github.io/articles/mailroom-i.md

 > Unlocking the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.

-In this two-part series, I'll guide you through building an efficient, database-driven **email notification system** for key user lifecycle events, such as account activation and password resets.
+>> In this two-part series, we'll build an efficient, database-driven **email notification system** for key user lifecycle events, such as account activation and password resets.

 The first part focuses on establishing the core workflows of a responsive account management system, using some of PostgreSQL's lesser-known features, such as **triggers** and **notification events**.
 In the second part, we'll build on this foundation with libpq and the AWS SDK to enable real-time processing and seamless email delivery.

 No RabbitMQ, no overcomplicated orchestration—just clean, database-first design.
-I hope this series inspires you to take a closer look at what PostgreSQL can do and how it can simplify your own systems.
+I hope this series inspires you to take a closer look at what PostgreSQL can do beyond storing data and how it can simplify your own systems.
 Let's dive in.

 # Overview